Calicium lenticulare Ach.

 Distribution: N - Frl (Puntillo & Puntillo 2009), Ven (Puntillo & Puntillo 2009), TAA (Nascimbene & al. 2007b, Puntillo & Puntillo 2009, Nimis & al. 2015), Lomb (Puntillo & Puntillo 2009), Piem (Isocrono & al. 2004, Puntillo & Puntillo 2009), Emil Puntillo & Puntillo 2009, Fariselli & al. 2020), Lig (Puntillo & Puntillo 2009).
 C - Tosc (Puntillo & Puntillo 2009).
 S- Camp (Garofalo & al. 2010).

-Note: a mainly cool-temperate to boreal-montane, circumpolar species found on lignum of decorticated stumps and trunks of conifers in upland areas.
+Note: a mainly cool-temperate to boreal-montane, circumpolar species found on lignum of decorticated stumps and trunks of conifers in upland areas, present both in the Alps and along the Apennines, but rare.
 It is included in the Italian red list of epiphytic lichens as “Critically Endangered” (Nascimbene & al. 2013c).

 Growth form: Crustose